fabric8io/fabric8/quickstarts/eip/README.md

 Undeploy the Bundle
 -------------------

-To stop and undeploy the bundle in Fuse:
+To stop and undeploy the bundle in Fabric8:

 1. Enter `osgi:list` command to retrieve your bundle id
 2. To stop and uninstall the bundle enter